OmarBobk/karmantelekom.tr/Docs/tasks.md

 - ###TODO: create the ads manager.

 ### Frontend
-- ###TODO: remove Login button.
+- ###DONE: remove Login button.
+- ###DONE: on the main sections "not slider" display only one image for the product.
+-
+- ###DOING: Create a single product Modal it will be shown when the user clicks on the product in everywhere in the website.
+-
 - ###TODO: Create a new page to show the product with filters like by category, by price, by brand, by color, by size.
-- ###TODO: Create a single product Modal it will be shown when the user clicks on the product in everywhere in the website.
 - ###TODO: Create a Contact us page.
-- ###TODO: on the main sections "not slider" display only one image for the product.

 ### Other
 - ###TODO: Language: Arabic, Turkish